nishantgandhi99/website/content/posts/who-is-taking-linux-workshop.md

 In those excited moment of him he asked to our team member,

  *"I am very excited to be here and specially interested in this Linux Workshop event.
 Can you tell me who is the speaker?
-Is it posible that I can meet him?"*
+Is it possible that I can meet him?"*

- Our team member showing his fingure towards me and told him,
+ Our team member showing his finger towards me and told him,

  *"Can you see that guy next to registration desk who is distributing coffee to everyone?"*